Vincentqyw/siftDemo/README.md

 ## What is this project?
-This is a sample sift demo developed by [David Lowe](http://www.cs.ubc.ca/~lowe/home.html).
+This is a simple sift demo developed by [David Lowe](http://www.cs.ubc.ca/~lowe/home.html).

 ## How to use?